shiftyrose/shifty/README.md

 `Idea by The Other Roles`<br>

 #### Ninja Ability Activation: Shapeshift Button
-Use Kill Button while shifted to mark target.<br>
-When the Ninja unshifts, they will be teleported to their target and complete the kill.<br>
-Use Kill Button while unshifted to kill normally.<br>
+Use Kill Button while shifted to mark target.
+When the Ninja unshifts, they will be teleported to their target and complete the kill.
+Use Kill Button while unshifted to kill normally.
 Shapeshift duration and cooldown is infinite.<br>

 #### Ninja Ability Activation: Pet Button
-Use Pet Button to mark target.<br>
-Use Pet Button again to teleport to the target and execute the kill.<br>
-Make sure you have enough room for the pet animation.<br>
+Use Pet Button to mark target.
+Use Pet Button again to teleport to the target and execute the kill.
+Make sure you have enough room for the pet animation.
 Use Kill Button like normal if you haven't used the Pet Button to mark a target yet.<br>

 #### Players Teleport to Ninja
-With this option the Ninja no longer teleports to the target.<br>
+With this option the Ninja no longer teleports to the target.
 Instead, the target is teleported to the Ninja where the kill will be executed.<br>

 ### Game Options